Toggle Menu

 About the Author

-Bill Nettles has dedicated much of his career advocating for whistleblowers.
-He spent six years as the U.S. Attorney for the District of South Carolina where he redirected resources to the False Claims Division of the office, bringing the state to a top-4 ranking in the country for whistleblower recoveries during his tenure.1 He is admitted to practice to the U.S. Supreme Court, the U.S. District Court for the District of South Carolina, and the U.S. Court of Appeals for the Fourth Circuit.
-In addition to serving as a Board Member of the False Claims Division of the Federal Bar Association, Bill is a frequent lecturer on false claims issues throughout the country.
+Bill Nettles has dedicated much of his career to advocating for whistleblowers.
+He spent six years as the U.S. Attorney for the District of South Carolina where he redirected resources to the False Claims Division of the office, bringing the state to a top-4 ranking in the country for whistleblower recoveries during his tenure.1 He is admitted to practice for the U.S. Supreme Court, the U.S. District Court for the District of South Carolina, and the U.S. Court of Appeals for the Fourth Circuit.
+In addition to serving as a Board Member of the False Claims Division of the Federal Bar Association, Bill has been a frequent lecturer on false claims issues throughout the country.

 Contact the Carolina